Liuzhou Guangxi, China Travel Guide

 Mild temperatures compared to northern China.
 Fewer tourists, lower prices.
 Good for experiencing local life.
 Cooler evenings.

 Common visa types include: L Visa (Tourist Visa), M Visa (Business Visa), and F Visa (Non-commercial Visit Visa).
-The application usually involves applying at a Chinese embassy or consulate, or through a Chinese Visa Application Service Center (CVASC).
+The application usually involves applying at a Chinese embassy or consulate, or through of Chinese origin Visa Application Service Center (CVASC).
 The process often includes an online form, an appointment, and in-person document submission.

 Prepare the following documents with care: